idarolti/PhysaliaSexChrom/Day4/Day4_Practical_01_DGE.md

 ## 04. Filter lowly expressed genes

-Copy the merged.gtf file based on the full dataset, then create a file with the length of each gene.
+Copy the stringtie merged.gtf file based on the full dataset, then create a file with the length of each gene.
 You only need to run this using one tissue, as all genes are included in both.

 ```
 cd ../stringtie